UrName51/JaumeGPT/README.md

-# fluttergpt
+# JaumeGPT

-A new Flutter project.
+An alternative to ChatGPT

-## Getting Started
+## Get it working for you

 This project is a starting point for a Flutter application.